alan-turing-institute/environment-and-sustainability-gc-community/README.md

 ## Objective 2: Community resources
 - **Activity**: Develop and share E&S community documentation and activities to develop plans for embedding open science and reproducibility in E&S.
-- **Value**: High quality community documentation and engagement opportunities will support community members to meaningfully engage with the E&S GC, and encourage sustained participation through positive and equitable expereinces.
+- **Value**: High quality community documentation and engagement opportunities will support community members to meaningfully engage with the E&S GC, and encourage sustained participation through positive and equitable experiences.

 ## Objective 3: Community engagement in Y2 mission development
 - **Activity**:Leading the community engagement and implementation plan to develop E&S missions and roadmap for the next funding period (Y2).